Power BI adoption roadmap: Data culture

 Level State of data culture

-100: Initial The enterprise BI team can't keep up with the needs of the business.
-A significant backlog of requests exists for the enterprise BI team.
+100: Initial • Enterprise data teams can't keep up with the needs of the business.
+A significant backlog of requests exists.

-Self-service BI initiatives are taking place—with some successes—in various areas of the organization.
-These activities are occurring in a somewhat chaotic manner, with few formal processes and no strategic plan.
+• Self-service data and BI initiatives are taking place with some success in various areas of the organization.
+These activities occur in a somewhat chaotic manner, with few formal processes and no strategic plan.

-There's a lack of oversight and visibility into self-service BI activities.
-The successes or failures of BI solutions aren't well understood.
+• There's a lack of oversight and visibility into self-service BI activities.
+The successes or failures of data and BI solutions aren't well understood.

-200: Repeatable Multiple teams have had measurable successes with self-service BI solutions.
+200: Repeatable • Multiple teams have had measurable successes with self-service solutions.
 People in the organization are starting to pay attention.

-Investments are being made to identify the ideal balance of enterprise BI and self-service BI.
+• Investments are being made to identify the ideal balance of enterprise and self-service data, analytics, and BI.

-Effective self-service BI practices are incrementally—and purposely—replicated throughout more areas of the organization.
+• Effective self-service practices are incrementally and purposely replicated throughout more areas of the organization.

-Individuals who take initiative in building valuable BI solutions are recognized and rewarded.
+• Individuals who take initiative in building valuable data solutions are recognized and rewarded.

-500: Efficient The business value of BI solutions is regularly evaluated and measured.
-KPIs or OKRs are used to track data culture goals and the results of BI efforts.
+500: Efficient • The business value of data, analytics, and BI solutions is regularly evaluated and measured.
+KPIs or OKRs are used to track data culture goals and the results of these efforts.

-In the next article in the Power BI adoption roadmap series, learn more about the importance of an executive sponsor.
+In the next article in the Microsoft Fabric adoption roadmap series, learn about the importance of an executive sponsor.